daverainford/RainfordDataAnalytics/README.md

-# Rainford Data Analytics
+# Overview

-Rainford Data Analytics is my personal website and serves as my portfolio.
-Feel free to check out some of the tools and projects I am working on.
-Thanks!
+Rainford Data Analytics is my personal website.
+Please feel free to check out of the tools I've created or reach out to me.